Chapter 17 : Love rule #16

 “Okay, but if your BMI drops below eighteen, you’ll be taken to Mungo’s and force fed.
 It’s up to you, really.”

 “I hate you.”

 “No you don’t.
 You hate what your sickness is making you do.”

 Lewis stood up and breezed out the door.
 No matter how rude or insulting I was, she still remained unruffled and unconcerned about my awful behaviour.

 She reminded me of Scorpius in that way – he could take whatever anyone said to him and still get on without it affecting him.
 My heart ached for him, but I forced him from my mind.
 It had been a whole week since I’d been in the hospital wing.
 If he didn’t want to see me, then I shouldn’t have to moon after him.

-I sighed and sat back on my bed, angrily pulling some transfiguration homework towards me.
-The girls had been routinely coming by for the last week and giving me all of my class work.
+I sighed and sat back on my bed, angrily pulling some Transfiguration homework towards me.
+The girls had been routinely coming by every day for the last week and giving me all of my class work.
 So far, I was only behind by a little bit.
 I had started scratching a sentence onto some paper when River’s walked by.
 The force of her passing wafted the smell of the toast to my nostrils, and I paused.

 Yes Rose.
 You need this.
 You need energy to study and do well at school.
 You need energy to go on runs.
 You need energy to live.

 Do you really think Scorpius Malfoy will fall in love with a skinny waif like you?